orange-org/orange/README.md

 The goal of the project is to explore using Electron, React, and TypeScript to build a better Bitcoin client on top of Bitcoin Core while still providing strong security.

+The initial aim of Orange is to be a graphical blockchain explorer.
+Orange may gradually include more features, such as wallet.

 ## How it works

-Orange is just a UI.
-The Bitcoin functionality comes from [`bitcoind`](https://en.bitcoin.it/wiki/Bitcoind).
-When you start Orange, it starts `bitcoind` and communicates with it through RPC to power the UI.
+Orange is just a front-end.
+Bitcoin Core acts as the back-end.
+Orange needs Bitcoin Core to be already running on your computer.

 ## Architecture and security

-Orange uses many npm modules.
-Some of these npm modules could get compromised.
-To prevent a compromised module from causing damage, Orange is sandboxed.
-Orange cannot make outbound connections and cannot receive inbound connections except to and from `bitcoind`.
+Orange uses multiple processes.
+Some processes include npm modules while others don't.
+Orange is architected so that processes with npm modules are sandboxed and have very low access privileges.
+Processes with npm modules cannot make outbound or receive inbound connections except in a very tightly controlled manner.

-The communication channel between Orange and `bitcoind` is protected by a password that minimizes unauthorized use of this channel by npm modules.
-I say minimize and not fully prevent because some modules, such as `React`, `Redux`, or their related modules could still read this password.

-I don't think this theoretical vulnerability poses a serious risk because, to exploit it, the `React`, `Redux`, or a related team would have to publish code that specifically targets Orange, and then a new version of Orange would have to import this malicious code and be released before anyone notices it.
-I don't think this can happen.
+Only processes that don't use any 3rd party modules are allowed to communicate with Bitcoin Core.

 ### Details on the architecture